towersvault/shinpokered/README.md

 Lots of quick-key features.
 - Quick 'Owned' Check - Place the cursor over FIGHT and press Select to play the enemy 'mon cry if it's already owned.
-- Softlock Warp - instantly teleport back to your mom's house if you get stuck.
+- Softlock Warp - Instantly teleport back to your mom's house if you get stuck.
 - Running Shoes - Hold B to double your speed when walking, surfing, and biking.
 Includes proper animation speed-up!
 - Quick HM Use - Press SELECT to use HMs based on proper context.
 - Quick Bike/Rod - Press SELECT while holding A to automatically get on/off your bike or use the best rod in your inventory.